• GAYRVA.COM

 • Tweet

-Rev. Dr. Robin H. Gorsline is pastor at Metropolitan Community Church of Richmond.
-He is also President of People of Faith for Equality in Virginia, an interfaith organization of gay and straight clergy and lay people working for equality for LGBT Virginians.
+Rev. Dr. Robin H. Gorsline is President of People of Faith for Equality in Virginia, an interfaith organization of gay and straight clergy and lay people working for equality for LGBT Virginians.
 Read more of his thoughts on faith and spirituality on his personal blog.

 • Prev Movie Reviews: The Call and The Incredible Burt Wonderstone